Welcome to my blog on Jakarta CGK Airport!

 This airline was on the verge of closing down at that time.

-The viewing gallery: Not possible to take proper photos of the aircraft.
+The viewing gallery: With the fence, it is difficult to take photos of the aircraft

 Inside the building